GHub2014/GettingandCleaningDataProject/README.md

 =============================

 This repository is dedicated to the Getting and Cleaning Data Course Project.
-This script will perform the tasks assigned in the Getting and Cleaning Data Course Project
+This script will perform the tasks assigned in the Getting and Cleaning Data Course Project.
+Please note that there are 3 different sections in this code that should be executed separately to account for the reshape and reshape2 packages.
+The code in Section 2 utilizes the reshape package.
+Section 2 utilizes the reshape2, but it can not be called until the third section as it will disrupt a function in the second section.

 Set the working directory.